Oxlade (singer): Early life and career

-Controversy
+In February 2023, Oxlade took to his social media profiles and gave a promotional boost to "Seluna" by Snazzy the Optimist, who has worked with him as a songwriter.
+The same month, his 2022 single “Ku Lo Sa” received the Listener's Choice award at the Soundcity MVP Awards which was held at the Eko Convention Centre in Lagos State.
+On 19 May 2023, Oxlade released "Ovami" featuring fellow Nigerian singer Flavour, the second song from his upcoming studio album, Oxlade from Africa.
+The music video directed by Nigerian music video director Pink was released the same day.
+On 12 July the same year, he released his track "Intoxycated" featuring UK rapper Dave.

+Controversies

 On 12 October 2020, Oxlade was injured during the EndSARS protest in Surulere, a commercial area in Lagos.
 Residents and fellow protesters reported the situation with the hashtag #EndSARS, with a video clip of Oxlade manager Ojah'B, who was seen being beaten as police violently shut down the protest.

 On 8 February 2022, a sex tape of Oxlade's was leaked from Snapchat, and became a trending topic on Twitter.
 On 10 February 2022, the woman featured in the video publicly disclosed her intention to sue Oxlade for 20 million naira.
 On 12 February 2022, Oxlade apologized on Twitter to his fans and the woman in the video.

 Artistry

 His voice as described by Efe Ukpebor of Nigeria Entertainment Today, is "smooth", with a seamless blend of musical genres.
 He describes his sound as a bridge between the Alte (Afro-fusion/experimental music expressions) and the mainstream.
 His lyrics are a mixture of English, and Pidgin English, often exploring contemporary topics such as love.